 The Top 10 Ways To Protect Your Site From Negative SEO

 Whenever a website gets pummelled by Negative SEO, the links, especially the backlinks, are often the ones that take the most brunt.
-With most attackers using it to include spams in your content or even worst, modifying them to redirect your precious traffic to theirs.
+Most attackers use it to include spam in your content or, even worse, modify it to redirect your precious traffic to theirs.

-Thankfully (and also it’s a hassle), most of these bothers can be avoided quite easily with a bit of regular backlink auditing – as it can help you to identify quickly, predict or even prevent the cyber-attack from happening itself in the first place.
-And to that end, there are multiple popular links checking tools out there like; Ahrefs, Moz Link explorer, etc., that can surely help you with the said auditing.
+Thankfully (and also, it’s a hassle), most of these bothers can be avoided quite easily with a bit of regular backlink auditing – as it can help you to identify quickly, predict, or even prevent the cyber-attack from happening itself in the first place.
+And to that end, there are multiple popular links checking tools out there, like; Ahrefs, Moz Link Explorer, etc., that can surely help you with the said auditing.
 In fact, with the help of these tools are also cost-effective when it comes to SEO auditing.

-Then again, if your site DO fall victim to spamming, it’s very important to alert Google as early as possible & disavow those bad links to save you from any more penalizations further.
+Then again, if your site does fall victim to spamming, it’s very important to alert Google as early as possible & disavow those bad links to save you from any further penalizations.

 2) Keep an Eye on Site performance

 Does your website feel a bit too sluggish these days?
 Not loading as quickly as they used to?
 Too much crashing?
 Well, my friend, chances are that you might be the victim of a negative SEO attack – an evil practice where attackers forcefully crawl your site, causing heavier server loads that then lead to your website crashing or slowing down.

 To better prevent this, the first step would be to clearly understand what exactly is causing your site to slow down, as there can be any number of reasons.
 Thankfully, a quick run around with proper crawling software like Web-scraper, SEMrush, etc., can quickly help you pinpoint the top issues, with some even helping to rectify them.